axelpale/nudged/README.md

 In general, you can apply Nudged in any situation where you want to capture a 2D transformation based on a movement of any number of control points.
 See the image below for the available transformations Nudged can estimate.

 <img src="doc/transformation-types.jpg" alt="Types of transformation estimators"/><br>
 _**Image**: Available transformation estimators.
 Each estimator has an abbreviated name, for example 'SR', according to the free parameters to estimate.
 The black-white dots and connecting arrows represent movement of two control points.
 Given the control points, Nudged estimates a transformation.
 The pairs of photos represent the effect of the resulting transformation.
-For easy comparison, the control points and the initial image positions are kept the same for each type._
+For easy visual comparison, the control points and the initial image positions are kept the same for each estimator._

 **Mathematically speaking**, Nudged is a set of optimal [least squares estimators](https://en.wikipedia.org/wiki/Least_squares) for the group of nonreflective similarity transformation matrices, also called [Helmert transformations](https://en.wikipedia.org/wiki/Helmert_transformation).
 Such transformations are [affine transformations](https://en.wikipedia.org/wiki/Affine_transformation) with translation, rotation, and/or uniform scaling, and without reflection or shearing.
 The estimation has [time complexity](https://en.wikipedia.org/wiki/Time_complexity) of O(*n*), where *n* is the cardinality (size) of the point sets.
 In other words, Nudged solves a 2D to 2D point set registration problem (alias [Procrustes superimposition](https://en.wikipedia.org/wiki/Procrustes_analysis)) in [linear time](https://en.wikipedia.org/wiki/Time_complexity#Linear_time).
 The algorithms and their efficiency are thoroughly described in a **M.Sc. thesis** [Advanced algorithms for manipulating 2D objects on touch screens](http://URN.fi/URN:NBN:fi:tty-201605264186).